AnonymousSubmission112/DCGen/README.md

 # Examples

-Here are examples from the usefulness study.
+Here are two examples from the usefulness study.
 DCGen demonstrates its effectiveness by significantly reducing element omissions and distortions, leading to faster development and improved webpage quality.

 <img src="./assets/case_usefulness.png" alt="case_usefulness" style="zoom: 30%;" />